 - the safety of the victim and any other person who may be in danger if the defendant is released.

 Pursuant to F.S.
 741.2902, “(i)t is the intent of the Legislature with respect to domestic violence cases, that… the court shall consider the safety of the victim… and exercise caution in releasing the defendants”.

 For cases tried in federal court, the rule regarding being granted a bail bond pending the appellate review are addressed in the Bail Reform Act of 1984.

-The Bail Reform Act of 1984 provides that federal criminal defendants who want to remain free on bail after conviction must show that their appeal will have enough merit to raise at least one “substantial question.”
+The Bail Reform Act of 1984 provides that federal criminal defendants who want to remain free on bail after a conviction must show that their appeal will have enough merit to raise at least one “substantial question.”